zepinglee/citeproc-js/manual/citeproc-doc.rst

 ###############################

 The ``CSL.Engine()`` command is invoked as shown in the code illustration below.
-This command takes up to three arguments, two of them required, and one of them optional:
+This command takes up to four arguments, two of them required, and two of them optional:

 .. admonition:: Important